fiirefly24/belajar-python/definition.md

     A block of reusable code
     place () after the function name to invoke it

+## Default Arguments
+    A default value for certain parameters default is used when that argument is omitted make your functions more flexible, reduces # of arguments.
+    1. Positional, 2.
+DEFAULT, 3.
+Keyword, 4.
+Arbitary

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.